 \subsection{Why High Fairness}

-There are two techniques contributed to the high fairness of \name.
+There are two techniques contributing to the high fairness of FedKF.

-\textbf{T1 Helps to Improve Fairness.} On the server side, in the final used model generation (in the last step of training), most previous solutions use the active clients aggregated (ACA) model.
-Because ACA only aggregates a small portion of clients, it cloud generate a model that is biased towards only the active clients.
-Although the inactive clients in the last round may also join the training process in some previous rounds, the last round of aggregation plays a more important role in generating the final used model.
-Thus, ACA model has a poor fairness.
-On the contrary, if T1 is used to generate the final model to be used, both the inactive and the active clients are taken into consideration, leading to a fairer model.
+\textbf{T1 Helps to Improve Fairness.} On the server side, most previous solutions use the ACA model as the global model, while our solution FedKF (OCA) uses the OCA model as the global model.
+Because the ACA model only aggregates a small portion of clients, it may generate a model that is biased towards only the active clients.
+Thus, the ACA model has poor fairness when data is heterogeneous.
+On the contrary, if T1 is used to generate the global model, both the inactive and the active clients are taken into consideration, leading to a fairer model.

-\textbf{T2 Helps to Improve Fairness.} In FedAvg, the local model is trained only on local dataset, so the local model could be overfitted on each local dataset.
-It leads to different degrees of overfitting on different clients.
-Hence, the AMP variations could be very large and the model fairness could be low.
-In contrast, T2 can be used to avoid model overfitting towards local datasets since both global knowledge (embedded in the teacher network) and local knowledge (embedded in the local dataset) are fused to generate the new local model.
-Therefore, T2 can help \name to achieve a higher model fairness.
+\textbf{T2 Helps to Improve Fairness.} In FedAvg, the local model is trained only on the local dataset, so the local model could be overfitted on the local dataset.
+It leads to different degrees of overfitting on different clients when their local datasets are non-IID.
+Hence, the AMP variance could be very large, and the model fairness could be low.
+In contrast, T2 can be used to avoid the local model overfitting towards the local dataset since both global knowledge (embedded in the teacher model) and local knowledge (embedded in the local dataset) are fused into the local model.
+Therefore, T2 can help FedKF to achieve higher model fairness.